GreedyGame/greedygame-docs/docs/gdpr.md

     AdMob's SDK will also receive the Consent passed from you in case if you are using `Admob Mediation`.

 ### **iOS**
-To enable GDPR privacy settings for GreedyGame's Native iOS SDK you can create the instance of `PrivacyOptions` and passing it to `GreedyGameAgent` instance before calling `load()`.
+To enable GDPR privacy settings for GreedyGame's Native iOS SDK you can create the instance of `PrivacyOptions` and passing it to `GreedyGameAgent` instance before calling `initialize()`.

 ```Swift tab=
 let privacyOptions = PrivacyOptions()